By Mike Loughrin, CEO for Transformance Advisors

 - In a nutshell, ensure your efforts are aligned with overall organizational objectives.
 Randomly choosing projects, particularly with cost cutting as the objective, often results in increasing costs in another area.
 For example, reducing the time spent on an operation which is constrained by a subsequent operation simply creates more wait time.

 - Most companies have their vision, mission, and goals displayed throughout the organization.
 But how many employees know if what they are doing actually contributes to achieving them?
 You need to develop an overall plan for addressing organization objectives and not simply confine efforts to individual functional areas.
-Define value before starting on any improvement program.
+Define value for all improvement projects.
 With proper alignment, you will be focusing your efforts on being effective by improving the right things and not wasting time making an unneeded process more efficient.

 Challenge 2

-I hear lean is about culture and behaviors.
-What are the behaviors of the leadership team at companies that are succeeding with a lean transformation?
+I hear Lean is about culture and behaviors.
+What are the behaviors of the leadership team at companies which are succeeding with a Lean Transformation?

 Suggestions